When Should You Replace Your Bike Helmet

 Even if you haven’t had a crash, it may be time to replace your helmet due to normal wear and tear.
 UV light can cause a helmet’s polycarbonate shell to degrade, but this takes an excessive amount of time out in the sunlight to occur.
 The shell actually has a UV inhibitor used in the material that resists UV damage.
 However, over enough time, the UV light can cause damage.
 Fading shell colors or cracks around the helmet vents could be evidence of this breakdown.

-female mountain biker riding her bike off a cliff with a Lazer Jackal Kinetcore bike helmet on
+female mountain biker riding her bike off a cliff with a Lazer Jackal Kinetcore bike helmet on.
+When to replace your mountain bike helmet

 Be sure to check your helmet over on a regular basis and look for additional signs of wear.
 Look closely at the helmet’s outer shell, inner foam, the retention system, and the strap and buckle system.
 If you find any of the following problems, it’s time to replace your helmet.